thinkshout/thinkshout/blog/_posts/2014-02-26-modernism-award.md

 - nonprofit tech
 - drupal
 - awards
-short: |
-  Yesterday we learned that our work with the Los Angeles Conservancy was recognized nationally for its impact on historical preservation in LA County.
+short: Our work with the Los Angeles Conservancy has been recognized nationally.
 featured: false
 ---